edwardsmoses/edwardsmoses.com/_data/blog/2022-04-24-my-personal-git-alias-es-i-use-for-faster-git-workflow.md

-	gbr = !git branch | grep -v master | xargs git branch -D ll = log --pretty=format:"%C(yellow)%h%Cred%d\\ %Creset%s%Cblue\\ [%cn]" --decorate --numstat cm = !git add -A && git commit -m
+	gbr = !git branch | grep -v master | xargs git branch -D ll = log --pretty=format:"%C(yellow)%h%Cred%d\\ %Creset%s%Cblue\\ [%cn]" --decorate --numstat cm = !git add -A && git commit -m ph = push
+    pl = pull
 ```

+#### Updates: Fri May 1, 2026

+Was typing `git push`, and made a mistake and used `git ph`, and it occurred to me, won't that be a nice alias for git push, instead of typing everything, just git ph; so there goes.